Photo courtesy of Mike Crane/Tourism Whistler

-Whistler Blackcomb receives lots of press about its big mountain features, but the resort offers plenty of terrain to be tried by every family member and skill level.
-The Whistler Blackcomb Snow School, among the best in North America, is for seasoned skiers looking to sharpen their turns or for kids as young as toddlers who want to strap into a snowboard for the very first time.
-Teen and tween small-group lessons are equal parts instruction—in the terrain parks and beyond—and socializing.
-Nonskiers are welcome on the Whistler and Peak 2 Peak gondolas and have the village to themselves during the day.
-More than 25 on-mountain restaurants make a snap of setting up a rendezvous for big groups.
+Whistler Blackcomb receives lots of press about its big-mountain features, but the resort offers plenty of terrain for every family member and skill level.
+The Whistler Blackcomb Snow School, among the best in North America, is great for both seasoned skiers and kids as young as toddlers.
+Even tweens and teens can enjoy small-group lessons, which offer equal parts socializing and instruction in the terrain parks and beyond.
+Welcome on the Whistler and Peak 2 Peak gondolas, non-skiers will have the village to themselves during the day.
+When back with their group, they can hang at one of the more than 25 on-mountain restaurants.

 By Crai Bower, AFAR Local Expert